salesforcecli/plugin-packaging/messages/package_update.md

 New description of the package.

-# humanSuccess
+# success

-Successfully updated the package.
+Successfully updated the package. %s